provNickGoeben/simple_ddns_agent/README.md

-# simple_ddns_agent

-## Purpose
-Create a stable DNS record via AWS Route53 for a dynamic IP endpoint
+# A truly simple DDNS agent

-Written for homelabs that don't want to pay for a static IP.
+An alternative for homelabs that don't want to pay for a static IP.

 ## Prerequisites / Preparing AWS and credentials

 You will need a Route53 hosted zone if you don't already have one.
 You will need to know your hosted zone's ID, and you should have a DNS name in mind like "lab.mysite.com."
-(Be sure to include the final '.')
+Include the trailing '.'

 Create an IAM policy in AWS with the minimum necessary access:
 ```